- Overview

 Start the application stack |

-The Makefile serves as the primary control panel for interacting with the CN QS environment.
+The Makefile serves as the primary control panel for interacting with the CN Quickstart environment.

 Configuration files